jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     mkdir src

-  the terminal_ goes back to the command line

 * I make a :ref:`Python file<what is a module?>` to hold the source code in the ``src`` directory_

   .. code-block:: shell